galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 #### Check the license

-The existing materials is available under a CC license, but it is different than the one you plan to use for your materials...
+The existing materials you are reusing are available under a CC license, but it is different than the one you plan to use for your materials...

 ><details-title>I want to reuse it as a whole</details-title>
->You can't use something that is licensed with ND (no derivatives).
-In this case you must follow the rules on combining and adapting CC material.
+>- You can't use something that is licensed with ND (no derivatives).
+>- In this case you must follow the rules on combining and adapting CC material.
+>
 >[Read more...](https://creativecommons.org/faq/#combining-and-adapting-cc-material)
 {: .details}

 ><details-title>I want to reuse a small part of it</details-title>
 > No problem, you can reuse any existing CC licensed material in your learning materials as long as the reused portion is used as a showcase or to make a specific point and it is not the core of your work.
+>
-If the work is licensed with ND, do not modify it while reusing.
+> Remember that if the work is licensed with ND, you can not modify it while reusing.
 {: .details}

-><details-title>Learn more about IPR</details-title>
+><tip-title>Learn more about IPR ...</tip-title>
 >[How Intellectual Property Rights (IPR) protect the interests of the creators and owners by providing them with rights over their creation?](https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%201%20%E2%80%93%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects/#intellectual-property-rights-ipr)
-{: .details}
+{: .tip}

 [{% icon point-right %} Go to CC licensing FAQ](https://creativecommons.org/faq/#before-using-cc-licensed-material)